 Official Website: https://atom.io/

-It is one of the most popular open source javascript editors launched by GitHub.
-Atom is best cross-platform JavaScript IDE with a built-in package manager, multiple panes, smart auto-completion and highly customizable.
-Atom is very easy to install and offers you the functionality to extend the features by installing different packages like Linter, Minimap and auto-close tags.
+It is one of the most popular open-source javascript editors launched by GitHub.
+Atom is the best cross-platform JavaScript IDE with a built-in package manager, multiple panes, smart auto-completion, and highly customizable.
+It is very easy to install and offers you the functionality to extend the features by installing different packages like Linter, Minimap, and auto-close tags.

-Atom is built with the help of Electron Framework and support real-time debugging, multiline selection, highlighting and auto-close HTML tags.
+Atom is built with the help of Electron Framework and supports real-time debugging, multiline selection, highlighting, and auto-close HTML tags.
 There are also pre-installed four UI and eight syntax themes.

 Pros: